raspberrypi/style-guide/style-guide.md

 *   Mbit – megabit (not Mb, as this is too easily confused with MB)
 *   MB – megabyte (not MByte).
 No space between the number and MB. *My old Amiga only had 130MB drive space.*
-*   Mbps – megabits per second.
-No space between number and Mbps.
+*   Mb/s – megabits per second.
+No space between number and Mb/s.
-*   MBps – megabytes per second.
-No space between number and MBps.
+*   MB/s – megabytes per second.
+No space between number and MB/s.
 *   media – treat as a mass noun with a singular verb. *The media is paying a lot of attention to Raspberry Pi.* However, if you can distinguish a number of individual mediums making up the use of media, use a plural verb. *Various media are treating the story differently: print newspapers are not paying much attention, but the TV news and online news sites are very interested.*
 *   meet-up (noun, adjective), meet up (verb).
 Not *meetup*.
 *   mens'